vgonzenbach/retail-dataflow/README.md

 - Event-to-fact modeling
 - Streaming ingestion into BigQuery fact tables

 Transformations are implemented under [transforms](./transforms).
-In-depth, details regarding the implementation are left to the reader but feel free to ask for help.
+Implementation details are left to the reader, but feel free to ask for help.

 ### Usage